Saturday, July 7, 2018 – Reston to Montreal

 Friday, July 13

 After breakfast on the outdoor patio we split into two groups, one going to Montreal and the other to Quebec City.
 We extended our trip with a two-day stay in Quebec City where we planned to rent bikes at Cyclo Services and tour the city and surrounding area.
 During the 2 hour van ride Sonia filled us in on sights to see and places to eat.
-She lives there and would be headed home after dropping us off, only to turn around shortly afterwards to return to Montreal and another week of guiding for VBT.
+She lives in Quebec City and would be headed home after dropping us off, only to turn around shortly afterwards to return to Montreal and another week of guiding for VBT.
 The guide’s life is not an easy one.
 In this case they work for two weeks straight, putting in 16-hour days.
 The payoff can be a hefty tip from the guests.
 The suggested tip is $30-$40/day per couple per guide.

-Sonia suggested we ride the trail along the St. Lawrence River, crossing to the south side via the ferry then continuing to the Pont de Quebec to cross back to the north side to head back to the city.
+Sonia had suggested we ride the trail along the St. Lawrence River, crossing to the south side via the ferry then continuing to the Pont de Quebec to cross back to the north side to head back to the city.
 There’s a special ticket booth adjacent to the trail just for bicyclists wanting to ride the ferry.
 Bike racks are placed at the bottom of the ferry entrance ramp.

-Saturday, 14 July
+Saturday, July 14

 Sunday, July 15

 VBT provided another shuttle to the airport where we caught an Air Canada flight to Toronto.
 The connecting flight was delayed several times, eventually leaving about 5 hours late.
 In the meantime we used the $15 meal vouchers for a smoothie and snack in the terminal.
 A 15% off Air Canada voucher helped ease our frustration at the delay.
 Angel and Marian also were in the airport somewhere.
 He wanted to get there early to watch a soccer match on TV.